MarneeDear/BDD-starter-kit/README.md

 **On Windows:**

-1. Go [here](https://github.com/mozilla/geckodriver/releases) and download the lasts geckdriver for you system, probably something like this ``geckodriver-vx.xx.0-win64.zip``
+1. Go [here](https://github.com/mozilla/geckodriver/releases) and download the latest geckdriver for you system, probably something like this ``geckodriver-vx.xx.0-win64.zip``
 2. Extact the executable (geckdriver.exe) in the zip.
 3. Put the executable somewhere convenient.
 I put mine in c:\seleniumdrivers\geckodriver.exe
 4. Add this path to your Path environment variable.
 Probably best to use the User variables, but system is good too.
 If you don't know how to do this go [here](http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path).
 BE VERY CAREFUL!